DataDog/integrations-extras/upbound_uxp/README.md

 2. [Restart the Agent][5]).

 3. Pod Annotations
-You may annotate your Crosslane and Provider pods directly with a subset of the metrics you wish to collect from them.
+You may annotate your Crossplane and Provider pods directly with a subset of the metrics you wish to collect from them.

 A sample annotation may look as follows: